BarryCoding/fork-vue3-docs/src/senior/best/security.md

 # Security {#security}

+Application security should be a top priority for the Vue developer.
+To be considered a Senior Vue dev, you should be familiar with the potential risks associated with misuse of the framework and know how to avoid these pitfalls.

 ## Reporting Vulnerabilities {#reporting-vulnerabilities}

 When a vulnerability is reported, it immediately becomes our top concern, with a full-time contributor dropping everything to work on it.
 To report a vulnerability, please email [security@vuejs.org](mailto:security@vuejs.org).